Appointments are available:

 There are various contra-indications or restrictions that might effect you being able to have a massage or other treatment.
 You are required to sign a consultation form confirming that you are safe, and consent to, the treatment requested.

 The following may bring restrictions to, or may prevent, your treatment.
 However, if your GP (or other suitable health professional) is happy for the treatment to proceed, you can either bring written permission from said professional, or write a disclaimer saying that you have spoken to the relevant professional and are happy for the treatment to proceed.
+This list is not exhaustive and there may be other conditions that might affect treatment.

 - Allergies – obviously I will need to be made aware of these in order to plan a suitable treatment for you